shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 ### 4\.
 A Licensee Reused Your VOD Under Your License: Initial Steps

-So, a member of your community has created a Derivative Work using your VOD under your VOD Reaction License Version 0.3 and (as per Section 3.c of the License you offer) has notified you.
+So, a member of your community has created a Derivative Work using your VOD under your VOD Reaction License Version 0.3 and (as per Clause 3.c of the License you offer) has notified you.
 Here’s what you might do:

 <details>
 <summary>Step 4.1: Review the Licensee's Derivative Work (Their "Published Version")</summary>

 * Watch their content\!
 See what they've created.
 This initial version you are reviewing is what the License refers to as the "Published Version."
 * Check if they've complied with your license terms, such as:
-  * Attribution to You: Have they correctly attributed your channel (as specified in your version of Section 3.b of the License)?
+  * Attribution to You: Have they correctly attributed your channel (as specified in your version of Clause 3.b of the License)?
-  * Permitted Platforms: Is their Derivative Work published on one of the platforms you designated as "Permitted Platforms" in the License (as per Section 3.a of the License)?
+  * Permitted Platforms: Is their Derivative Work published on one of the platforms you designated as "Permitted Platforms" in the License (as per Clause 3.a of the License)?
-* Requesting the "Provided Copy" for Grant-Back Consideration: As the Licensor, you have the right under Section 3.d of the License to request a "Provided Copy" from the Licensee.
+* Requesting the "Provided Copy" for Grant-Back Consideration: As the Licensor, you have the right under Clause 3.d of the License to request a "Provided Copy" from the Licensee.
 This is a standard step to consider if you wish to evaluate their work for your own grant-back reuse.
 You might decide to request this copy for any number of reasons—perhaps you have concerns about the copyright cleanness of their "Published Version," or maybe you simply cannot access their work.
 Your request can be simple, such as, "As per the VOD Reaction License, could you please provide me with the copy of your derivative work?"
 You are not required to explain your reasoning or instruct the Licensee on how to perform the copyright clearance; the License itself outlines their obligations for preparing this copy.
 Finally, remember that receiving the Provided Copy simply gives you the option to reuse it; it does not create any obligation for you to actually publish content using it.
 </details>

 <details>